Vitanet-tech/high-availability-webapp-using-cloudFormation/README.md

 	- The application needs to be deployed into private subnets with a Load Balancer located in a public subnet.
 	- One of the output exports of the CloudFormation script should be the public URL of the LoadBalancer.

+### Other Considerations
+	- You can deploy your servers with an SSH Key into Public subnets while you are creating the script.
+This helps with troubleshooting.
+Once done, move them to your private subnets and remove the SSH Key from your Launch Configuration.
+	- It also helps to test directly, without the load balancer.
+Once you are confident that your server is behaving correctly, increase the instance count and add the load balancer to your script.
+	- While your instances are in public subnets, you'll also need the SSH port open (port 22) for your access, in case you need to troubleshoot your instances.
+	- Log information for UserData scripts is located in this file: cloud-init-output.log under the folder: /var/log.
+	- You should be able to destroy the entire infrastructure and build it back up without any manual steps required, other than running the CloudFormation scr
+	-
+	- into your private subnet servers.
+This bastion host would be on a Public Subnet with port 22 open only to your home IP address, and it would need to have the private key that you use to access the other servers.

 ### How to Create Stack
 To deploy any of the templates, use the command below upon successfully logging in to the aws cli